 7. Breakfast of Champions?

-Pop Tarts and other sugary treats are considered a perfectly acceptable way to start the day for some Americans, a breakfast choice that might raise eyebrows among those accustomed to more traditional morning fare.
+Pop Tarts and other sugary treats are considered a perfectly acceptable way to start the day for some Americans, which is unacceptable to any French person if I may say so myself. you’ll definitely get raised eyebrows for it!

 8. The Great Shopping Expedition